When Algorithms Break the News -

 “Despite our best efforts, they will always hallucinate,” Amr Awadallah, the chief executive of Vectara, a start-up that builds AI tools for businesses, and a former Google executive, told the New York Times last May.
 “That will never go away.”

-In October 2025, the BBC, in partnership with the European Broadcasting Union, published an extensive study, covering twenty-two public media service companies in eighteen countries, that found AI assistants such as ChatGPT, Copilot, and Gemini “misrepresent” news content roughly 45 percent of the time.
-About 31 percent of the responses researchers collected demonstrated serious “sourcing problems—missing, misleading, or incorrect information,” and about 20 percent “contained major accuracy issues.”
+In October 2025, the BBC, in partnership with the European Broadcasting Union, published an extensive study, covering 22 public media service companies in 18 countries, that found AI assistants such as ChatGPT, Copilot and Gemini “misrepresent” news content roughly 45% of the time.
+About 31% of the responses researchers collected demonstrated serious “sourcing problems — missing, misleading, or incorrect information,” and about 20% “contained major accuracy issues.”
 As EBU’s deputy director general Jean Philip De Tender noted, “These failings are not isolated. … They are systemic, cross-border, and multilingual, and we believe this endangers public trust.”

-According to Pew Research, while relatively few Americans currently use AI chatbots like ChatGPT to obtain news information, 42 percent of those who do report that “they generally find it difficult to determine what is true and what is not.”
-As more users turn to AI systems rather than traditional search engines to find information online, society faces a deepening crisis of misinformation—one in which greed, competitive pressure, and unchecked technological expansion continue to erode public trust in media.
+According to Pew Research, while relatively few Americans currently use AI chatbots like ChatGPT to obtain news information, 42% of those who do report that “they generally find it difficult to determine what is true and what is not.”
+As more users turn to AI systems rather than traditional search engines to find information online, society faces a deepening crisis of misinformation — one in which greed, competitive pressure and unchecked technological expansion continue to erode public trust in media.

 Recent research documents the potential for social media platforms to manipulate public opinion.
 Tech companies now control the tools for accessing information and the metrics of visibility, consistently shaping public discourse.
 Public vigilance and scrutiny are vital as AI strengthens its grip on our collective reality.

-Increasingly, those power dynamics include the role of chatbots and other AI-powered systems in filtering, blockading—and sometimes fabricating—the kind of information and perspective people need in order to be informed and actively engaged.
-For fifty years, people working with Project Censored—professors, students, media scholars, not machines—have scoured an increasingly large, diverse array of independent outlets to identify, validate, and highlight important but underappreciated news stories.
+Increasingly, those power dynamics include the role of chatbots and other AI-powered systems in filtering, blockading — and sometimes fabricating — the kind of information and perspective people need in order to be informed and actively engaged.
+For 50 years, people working with Project Censored — professors, students, media scholars, not machines — have scoured an increasingly large, diverse array of independent outlets to identify, validate and highlight important but underappreciated news stories.
 Reflecting the essential role of a free press in a functioning democracy, Project Censored remains committed to serving the public good, rather than private interests, by exposing social problems and empowering people to respond to them.